-As an affiliate department of the nearby Alte Nationalgalerie, the Friedrichswerdersche Kirche is home to a selection of sculptures dating from the first half of the 19th century.
+As an affiliate department of the nearby Alte Nationalgalerie, until 2012 the Friedrichswerdersche Kirche was home to a selection of sculptures dating from the first half of the 19th century.
 It thus forms part of the Nationalgalerie, whose other divisions include the Neue Nationalgalerie, Hamburger Bahnhof – Museum für Gegenwart – Berlin, Museum Berggruen, and Sammlung Scharf-Gerstenberg.
+Due to damage to the building, the objects housed in the church had to be removed, and the building is currently closed to the public.

 The church was designed by Karl Friedrich Schinkel and was constructed in the period from 1824 to 1830 – almost concurrent to the Altes Museum.
 Schinkel’s initial plans foresaw the creation of a church in the Neoclassical style, in keeping with his (Altes) museum.
 However, he bowed to the wishes of Crown Prince Friedrich Wilhelm (IV), who wanted the house of worship beside the palace completed in the 'Old German' (Gothic) style.
 The building’s proportions reveal how the architect nevertheless remained true to his aim 'to refine the Gothic by the ancient'.
 Due to the humble financial resources at his disposal, Schinkel designed a single-nave church.
 In this, he drew inspiration from English college chapels.
 The construction material – red brick – may have been deliberately reminiscent of Gothic architecture (and in particular to the neighbouring churches of St. Nikolai and St. Marien) but such a choice of material was nonetheless highly unusual for the time.
 In fact, the Friedrichswerdersche Kirche was the first prestige project to be completed in brick since the Middle Ages.